ambiguousname/ambiguousname.github.io/drafts/fortran_format.md

 End Program
 ```

 This is despite the fact that [Hollerith Constants](#hollerith-constants) [have deprecated from the FORTRAN standard since FORTRAN 77 (pg.
-A-2)](https://wg5-fortran.org/ARCHIVE/Fortran77.html), and were removed in Fortran 95.
+A-2)](https://wg5-fortran.org/ARCHIVE/Fortran77.html), and were removed in FORTRAN 95.

 With all that said, let's talk about the core of FORTRAN's formatted I/O.